DAILY TEAM & CONTRIBUTORS

 Managing editor Yayeri van Baarsen (PT) writes, translates, edits and tests products.
 There aren’t many mistakes she doesn’t spot.
 Apart from freelance journalist, Yayeri is also owner/editor in chief of Enjoy the Algarve magazine.

-Social Media Coordinator Facebook Mariëtte van der Lingen (NL) is the creative force behind the posts, promotions and competitions on both the Dutch and the English Facebook pages of Period!
-Magazine.
+Social Media Coordinator Facebook and Instagram Mariëtte van der Lingen (NL) is the creative force behind the posts, promotions and competitions on both the Dutch and the English Facebook pages of Period!
+Magazine and Period! on Instagram.

 Social Media Coordinator Twitter Gerrit Wolters (NL) tweets, retweets, follows (and unfollows) at high speed.
 As a journalist he’s also always on the look for trending topics and ground-breaking news for Period!
 Magazine.